loupdemon/Geen_air_alsace/README.md

 # landing
-This is the landing page of REPL, a web development community.
+This is the landing page of G2A, a web development community.